 Have health safety rules at home.
 If you will be adding visitors to your environment, for your wellbeing, consider having a set standard of rules that all visitors must follow.
 If weather permits, have visits outside, rather than inside.
 If new people will be inside the home, have them wear masks, wash hands, and continue to social distance.

-As we all start the process of recovery and reopening, continuing to mitigate your risks, make smart and healthy choices, and assess each situation as it comes is still necessary.
+We all want to stay healthy and keep ourselves and our families Covid-19 free, when possible.
+As we start the process of recovery and reopening, continuing to mitigate your risks, make smart and healthy choices, and assess each situation as it comes is still necessary.
 Of course, seek help from a medical professional if you have in depth questions about which activities are safe, or your specific health.